Rule 4-202.09. Miscellaneous.

 (8) The courts will use their best efforts to ensure that access to court records is properly regulated, but assume no responsibility for accuracy or completeness or for use outside the court.

 (9)(A) Non-public information in a public record.
 The person filing a public record shall omit or redact non-public information.
 The person filing the record shall certify that, upon information and belief, all non-public information has been omitted or redacted from the public record.
-The person filing a private, protected or sealed record shall identify the classification of the record at the top of the first page of a classified document or in a statement accompanying the record.
+The person filing a private, protected, sealed, safeguarded, juvenile court legal, or juvenile court social record shall identify the classification of the record at the top of the first page of a classified document or in a statement accompanying the record.

 (9)(C) If the following non-public information is required in a public record, only the designated information shall be included:

 (9)(C)(ii) financial or other account number: last four digits;